X Items in my bag 0

 3. Expertise is important, ensure they are IRV registered

-Your jewellery valuation is a legally binding document for your most treasured possessions, so it should include a detailed description of the item, along with a photograph of your piece of jewellery and an accurate value.
-To ensure the valuation is as accurate as possible, make sure you take along any documentation that relates to the jewellery, such as Diamond Certificates so the details can be included on the valuation.
+Your valuation is a legally binding document, so it is important for it to be carried out by a qualified professional.
+The document should include a detailed description of the item, along with a photograph of your piece of jewellery and an accurate value.

 5. Cutting costs can cost money